alaingoldman/Truffle/minimum_requirement.md

 * Launch the application in test network
 * Wait for past blocks to download
-* Write down your ethereum address (we need this later)
+* Write down your ethereum address (we need this in class)
 * `0x6a6401AEb4a3beb93820904E761b0d86364bb39E`
-* This is my test ethereum wallet, every time you see this wallet in my code you should replace this with your wallet

 ### Were done with mist!